SirDickensBottomskew/ISDMProject/Assignment.md

 * The board of directors need to see a positive influence on Relationship Managers because this will allow the board to identify if their RMs are happy with how the system is functioning.

-## Objectives

-* Create new in-house Customer Relationship Manager (CRM) system with existing features and new features including but not limited to:
-  * Improve operation of in-house Call Management Center (CMC)
-  * Improve profiling of customers
-  * Assign RMs to products they are knowledgeable in
-  * Match Customers with appropriate RMs
-* Help Relationship Managers sell holiday packages to customers
-* Create a satisfying customer experience over the phone

-Acheiving the previous objectives will result in the ultimate goal of increasing the flow of calls in the CMC.

-## Reflection - HMWs and Project Assumptions - Ideate Phase
+## Reflection - HMWs, objectives & Project Assumptions - Ideate Phase

 ### HMW Statements

 * HMW ensure RM profiles and skills are kept up to date?

-* HMW ensure that automatic outbound marketing/selling calls are not excessive?
+* HMW ensure that automatic outbound calls are not excessive?

 * HMW ensure customer satisfaction is achieved?

 * HMW ensure that the system works effectively?

-* HMW automatically route calls to the relevant RMs?

 * HMW organise customer profiles so RMs can see relevant information, e.g. needs and wants

-* HMW better connect customers with appropriate RMSs?
+* HMW better connect customers with appropriate RMs?

 * HMW add new customer information into the database?